6 Skills Every Junior Developer Needs To Succeed

 - Defining your standards and sticking to them

-- Never pretending that you know something you don’t
+- Never pretend that you know something you don’t

 - Giving accurate and up-to-date time estimations

 Let’s examine these actions one by one.